 The Board has determined that four of its nine directors are independent.
 The Board believes that its current size and composition results in balanced representation among management and non-management directors and enables the independent non-executive directors to adequately facilitate the exercise of independent supervision over management.
-The Company's Nominating and Corporate Governance Committee is composed entirely of independent non-executive directors and ensures that no director votes on a matter in respect of which he has a material interest.
+The Company's Nominating and Corporate Governance Committee is composed entirely of independent non-executive directors and monitors the disclosure of conflicts of interest by the directors and ensures that no director votes on a matter in respect of which he has a material interest.
 The Company's Nominating and Corporate Governance Committee will continue to examine the size and composition of the Board and recommend adjustments from time to time to ensure that the Board continues to be of a size that facilitates effective decision-making.